Numerical Modeling of Time Dependent Diffusive Shock Acceleration: One-dimensional Diffusive Shock Acceleration

 Candidate splitting is implemented as an independent module in CRPropa3.2.
 It is possible to define individual energy bins and number of splits.
 For use in diffusive shock acceleration only the minimal and maximal energy as well as the expected spectral index need to be specified.

-\section{One-Dimensional Diffusive Shock Acceleration}
+\section{One-dimensional Diffusive Shock Acceleration}

-In the ensemble averaged picture, energy gain at shocks is described by Equation (\ref{eq:SDEII}).
+In the ensemble averaged picture, energy gain at shocks is described by Eq.\ (\ref{eq:SDEII}).
 To apply this adiabatic description a finite shock width is considered since the advective speed $u(x)$ must be continuously differentiable.
-A smooth shock profile can also be motivated if interactions between the particles and background plasma are taken into account \citep{leRouxEA96}.
+Deviations from a sharp shock transition can occur if a population of energetic particles is interacting with the thermal background plasma.
+In such case the latter can experience a decelerating force due to the pressure gradient resulting from the (energy density) distribution of the suprathermal particle population and either a so-called subshock forms or the shock weakens into a smooth transition (see, e.g., \citep{HaggertyEA2020, MalkovEA2010, leRouxEA2000, Ko95, LeeAxford88, DruryVoelk81}).
 The one-dimensional shock profile is implemented

 with upstream and downstream velocity, $u_1$ and $u_2 = u_1/q$, and shock width $L_{\mathrm{sh}}$.
 In the following, all units are normalized so that